Bijou Theater (Chicago): Bijou Boys Erotic Cabaret

 The Bijou Boys Erotic Cabaret featured solo performances by local and national male dancers.
 Performances featured full nudity and there were typically three to four dancers a show.
 Showtimes were select afternoons and nightly.
-The cabaret began to shift from typical go-go boy show to an avant garde, high production value venue under the direction of Miss Tiger.
+The cabaret began to shift from typical go-go boy show to an avant-garde, high production value venue under the direction of Miss Tiger.
 Eventually, these more explicit shows were separated from a newly formed venue known as Miss Tiger's Cabaret.

 Miss Tiger's Cabaret

 Miss Tiger's Cabaret featured live singing, original music and original plays.
 The cabaret shows were written and directed by Miss Tiger and were the first of their kind to be performed at Bijou Theater.
-New shows were introduced about every eight weeks; with productions taking place Thursdays through Saturdays at 8:30pm and 10:30pm each night.
+New shows were introduced about every eight weeks; with productions taking place Thursdays through Saturdays at 8:30 pm and 10:30 pm each night.
 This cabaret was unlike the former Bijou cabaret, due to its including both a male and female cast and featured very little nudity.
 Cast members included a few of the dancers from the erotic cabaret but were mostly singers and actors from Chicago's thriving community theater scene.
 Original music was created by Chicago music producer, DJ Christian, who often accompanied Miss Tiger in music bookings outside of the theater.
 Each production featured theatrical lighting, original costumes and set design.
 Many shows were photographed and reviewed by St. Sukie de la Croix of the Windy City Times.
 Sukie was quoted as saying, "Miss Tiger is a star!
 Nobody else is doing this kind of thing."
 Miss Tiger would later write a popular advice column for Nightspots, a weekly Chicago LGBTQIA entertainment magazine.

 Miss Tiger's Cabaret was irreverent, camp, sometimes political and thought provoking all in one.
 Miss Tiger's comedic timing and ability to involve the audience into the show was legendary.
-The diversity and inclusiveness featured in these productions garnered a following of show goers, that often included heterosexual men, women and couples, who would have otherwise never visited Bijou Theater.
+The diversity and inclusiveness featured in these productions garnered a following of show goers, that often included straight men, women, and couples who would have otherwise never visited Bijou Theater.

 Shows ran from 2000 through 2004.